A novel nuclear recoil calibration for liquid noble gas detectors: Calibrating an LHe detector with COMIMAC

 \subsection{Calibrating a liquid helium detector with COMIMAC}

-As mentioned in references~\cite{Santos08, Muraz16}, the LPSC team has successfully demonstrated that the COMIMAC facility and its predecessor can calibrate helium gas' ionization efficiency (or quenching factor) with minimal uncertainties.
+As mentioned in references~\cite{Santos08, Muraz16}, the LPSC team has successfully demonstrated that the COMIMAC facility and its predecessor can calibrate helium gas's ionization efficiency (or quenching factor) with minimal uncertainties.
+References~\cite{newsG2022} measured the ionization efficiency of protons in methane.
+The paper also analyzed the uncertainty of the beam energy to be $<$ 4\%.

-To calibrate an LHe detector with the COMIMAC facility, several engineering updates must be made to let the detector engage well with the facility. (a) the beam pipe must go through the cryogenic shielding layers to the liquid helium cell; the pipe must be sufficiently cooled to avoid heat leakage; (b) LHe must be in the superfluid status to have the lowest possible pressure so the beam can hit directly on LHe instead of encountering helium gas above the liquid; (c) since superfluid helium atoms will creep up along the inner surfaces of the container and eventually go into the beam pipe to stop the beam, a dedicatedly designed mechanical structure must be made to avoid that happen.
+There are a few unique engineering challenges to calibrating an LHe detector with the COMIMAC facility. (a) The beam pipe must seal well with several cryogenic shielding layers to prevent vacuum and heat leakage. (b) LHe must be in the superfluid status to have the lowest possible vacuum above so the beam can hit directly on LHe instead of encountering the helium gas above the liquid. (c) Since superfluid helium atoms will creep up along the inner surfaces of the container and eventually go into the beam pipe to stop the beam, a dedicated mechanical structure must be implemented to avoid that happening. (d) In our application, the beam must travel a 30 cm length pipe before hitting the target, so the beam's direction, energy, intensity, and secondary electrons will differ from the LPSC team~\cite{Santos08, Muraz16, newsG2022}.
+However, detailed analysis, calculation, and simulation have convinced us that we can calibrate LHe detectors with the beam generated by the COMIMAC facility.

-As shown in figure~\ref{LHeCalibraionCOMIMAC} schematically, the COMIMAC beam goes through the detector's cryogenic system all the way down into the SLHe (Superfluid Liquid Helium) detector.
-The 2 K LHe bath aims to prevent the beam pipe from leaking heat (from the SLHe).
-The top part of the SLHe detector is a 1 cm height vacuum space.
-Since the beam is always in a vacuum environment before hitting the SLHe target, the energy loss (of the beam) would be minimal.
+As schematically shown in Fig.~\ref{LHeCalibraionCOMIMAC}, the COMIMAC beam goes through the 30 cm copper pipe all the way down to the superfluid liquid helium (SLHe) detector.
+We chose copper as the pipe material mainly because it has an ignorable ratio of secondary electrons; please refer to section~\ref{sec3sub3} for more info.
+The 2 K LHe bath aims to help the beam pipe's cold end hold at 0.5 K. The top part of the SLHe detector is a $\sim$ 1 cm thick vacuum space.
+Since the beam is always in a vacuum environment before hitting the SLHe target, the energy loss of the beam would be minimal.
 A more detailed analysis is in the following.

+As we can see in Fig.~\ref{LHeCalibraionCOMIMACDetailedView}, the COMIMAC helium beam goes through the 30 cm pipe and the $\sim$ 1.0 cm height, 0.1 Pa vacuum space, then impinges the SLHe.
+The pipe has a 10 $\mu$m diameter aperture on the top base to match the COMIMAC facility.
+The pipe has two layers, each with a 1e-3 Pa vacuum inside.
+The inner layer is 2 cm in diameter to let the beam pass through; the outer layer is $\sim$ 0.5 cm thick to prevent heat leakage.
+The bottom base of the pipe is 1 cm thick, and the diameter of the hole is 10 $\mu$m at 0.5 K (The diameter would be $\sim$ 10.03 $\mu$m at room temperature).
+The pipe's bottom base is effectively a collimator for the beam. please refer to section~\ref{sec3sub3} for details.